arinbasu/The-Pace-of-Scholarly-Communication/title.md

-The Pace of Scholarly Communication
+Plain Text and of Scholarly Communication